How to start preparing to lodge your tax return

 To help you feel confident with lodging your tax return this year, here are some things you could do to start preparing now and save you time come July 1.

-Did you know the Australian Taxation Office (ATO) made changes to how you can claim your working from home expenses?
+In February 2023 the Australian Taxation Office (ATO) changed how you can claim your working from home expenses.

-Announced in February 2023, the change proposes a revised fixed rate method for claiming any costs incurred when working from home.
+The change proposed a revised fixed rate method for claiming any costs incurred when working from home.
 The revised fixed rate method has increased the cents per work hour that you can claim from 52 cents to 67 cents.

 This means you can claim 67 cents per hour that you work from home.
 However, this now includes expenses for:

-Prior to the change you were able to claim a separate deduction for these expenses.
+Prior to the change you were able to claim a separate deduction for these expenses with lodging your tax return.
 With the change, you are no longer able to do this.

 2. Compile your working from home hours